Error-Free Deals: Crafting Your Ideal Real Estate Transaction Management Checklist

 Transaction Coordinator Checklist 101

-As a real estate transaction coordinator (TC), a transaction checklist allows you to keep track of every step in a real estate contract so nothing falls through the cracks.
+As a real estate transaction coordinator (TC), a transaction checklist lets you keep track of every step in a real estate contract so nothing falls through the cracks.

-You can simplify the whole transaction by breaking it down into phases.
-This keeps you organized and compliant with all the legal requirements.
+Breaking down the transaction into phases can simplify it.
+This keeps you organized and compliant with all legal requirements.

 Some of the key components of a checklist include: